DrStoned007/household_budget_tracker/README.md

 ---

 ## Note for Developer
-This file will be continuously updated as features evolve.
+- This file will be continuously updated as features evolve.
 Stick to modular and clean architecture.
+- Always run `build_runner` after changing Hive models
+- When adding new pages, register them in the navigation routes file
+- **UI Requirement**:
+  - All screens must follow **modern design principles** (clean layout, intuitive navigation, consistent theme)
+  - UI must be **responsive** across small, medium, and large devices — test on multiple screen sizes
+  - Use Flutter’s `LayoutBuilder`, `MediaQuery`, and adaptive widgets to ensure correct scaling
+  - Ensure color contrast, typography, and iconography remain accessible and visually appealing

 If anything is unclear, refer to the sample implementation already in the code or request clarification.